arjunmann73/arjunmann73/README.md

 <div>
  <p>

 I'm 22 years old, currently in my final year at Nanyang Technological University, Singapore.
 Still looking for my final goal, currently enjoying tech!
-I've worked with several companies on various projects, from creating/monitoring microservices to benchmarking Computer Vision models on embedded systems, I've dabbled with it all! (dont know if I should be excited about this :()
+I've worked with several companies on various projects, from creating/monitoring microservices to benchmarking Computer Vision models on embedded systems, I've dabbled with it all!

 </h4>
 </div>